UpendoVentures/Upendo-Dnn-Prompt/README.md

+# Upendo Prompt
+This is a [DNN CMS](https://dnncommunity.org) extension that installs prompts to help you perform repetitive tasks.

+Please see the [Upendo Prompt project wiki](https://github.com/UpendoVentures/Upendo-Dnn-Prompt/wiki) for usage details.

+This project was originally created for and used to present how to create prompts in DNN for the built-in command line interface used by superusers.

 **A Special Note to ALL Developers...**
 Please do not begin any development until you first read through and understand all of the notes in the README below.